CBT NOVICE – MANUAL

 If you have never ridden before and want to ride a manual bike, (one with clutch and gears) CBT Novice Manual, is the course for you, and if you are booking a full course to take your test, it will be the first day of an Intensive Novice Course.
 It does mean that throughout the summer months you need to book on a Monday, which is the day that I reserve for Novices, so it pays to book ahead to reserve a place.

-If you are a novice but want to do the CBT on an automatic bike, often referred to as a “Twist and Go” you should be ok on an AUTOMATIC MOPED, NOVICE OR EXPERIENCED day but if you are particularly nervous about the course, please ask if there are any Novice places available.
+If you are a novice but want to do the CBT on an automatic bike, often referred to as a “Twist and Go” you should be ok on an AUTOMATIC MOPED, NOVICE OR EXPERIENCED day.
+If you are particularly nervous about the course and especially if you can not ride a push bike, please tell me before you book.
+Generally speaking if you struggle with a push bike you will find a moped more difficult until you gain confidence with your balance and that could take some time.

 If you are ready to book go to the Contact page to book and fill in the form so that we can offer you the best course to suit you.